What is Link Juice?

 Link Equity is Relative

 Link equity is highly dependent upon the context in which the backlink is given.
 This means that the topic of a website’s page that is linking to your content must be related to what your page is about.
 Consider these two linking scenarios:

 In scenario 1, the page about cricket is linking to a website about flowers.
-This doesn’t make any sense because there are no flowers on a normal cricket field and is, for our purposes, a link that will not pass equity.
+This doesn’t make any sense because there are no flowers on a normal cricket field and is, for our purposes, a link that will not pass significant equity.

 In scenario 2, the same cricket article is linking to a piece on the evolution of cricket positioning and helmets over the years.
 This link adds value and is helping the user better understand the content.
-This link is awarded some link juice.
+This link is awarded some link equity.